Stay up to date

 Importance of port scanning

 Port scanning techniques are used to check for open ports.
 These are performed using utilities known as port scanners that attempt connections to TCP/UDP ports.
-However, there are certain online open port scanner websites available to check if a port is open/closed.
-It is importance to port scan to find the exposed attack surface of an asset.
+However, certain online open port scanner websites are available to check if a port is open/closed.
+It is important to port scan to find the exposed attack surface of an asset.

 Open Port Scanning

-To scan for open port or ports or services, one can use reliable port scanners such as nmap for network discovery and security assessments.
-Nmap, stands for network mapper, is a free and open-source utility often known as the go-to tool for discovery and profiling networks.
+To scan for open ports or ports or services, one can use reliable port scanners such as Nmap for network discovery and security assessments.
+Nmap stands for network mapper, is a free and open-source utility often known as the go-to tool for discovery and profiling networks.
 It uses raw IP packets to determine hosts, ports, services and further fingerprinting activities on the targets.
-Newer techniques computing search engines such as shodan or censys that show all data gathered about internet-facing hosts.
+Newer techniques computing search engines such as Shodan or censys that show all data gathered about internet-facing hosts.
 However, it is not a 100% accurate technique that any recent changes can be captured.
 This is best done technically by performing port scans.

-The following shows an example of nmap used to scan for open port or ports:
+The following shows an example of Nmap used to scan for open ports or ports: